 Snæfellsjökull National Park

-Although I preferred the Myvatn Baths, this spot does make for a relaxing day of sipping wine and lounging.
+Although I preferred the Myvatn Baths, the Blue Lagoon does make for a relaxing day of sipping wine and lounging.
 And the Lava restaurant is superb (get the cheese plate)!
+See our comparison of the two baths here.

 Bridge Between Continents